 As I only work with adults, I've concentrated here on the last three - these are the changes in life where clients may have trouble finding meaning in their life, or adjusting to a new role:

 Following the turbulence of adolescence, now is the time when it is important to form loving, intimate relationships with others - be they friends, family, children and partners or social/work groups.
 Failing to do this can lead to loneliness and isolation.

-A time when there is a need to establish a legacy, to create or nurture whatever will come after us ('generativity.)
+A time when there is a need to establish a legacy, to create or nurture whatever will come after us ('Generativity.)
 There is a focus on parenthood and work, and a drive to feel useful and accomplished in order to maintain a feeling of being involved in the world - avoiding stagnation.

-Winding down a bit - reflection and the achievement of a sense of fulfillment.
+Winding down a bit - reflection and the achievement of a sense of fulfilment.
 Gaining this can lead to a perception of wisdom, whilst a failure to do so can prompt feelings of regret, bitterness and despair.

 Various writers have suggested a continuing drive throughout life to move towards a sense of fulfilment and enlightenment - rejecting the influence of others and acting authentically.

 Whether we are seeking self-actualisation (Rogers and Maslow), autonomy (Berne) or enlightenment, or just stuck with a changing stage in our life, there may be times when we need a bit of help to overcome the odd hiccup in the journey.

 Ikigai is a Japanese concept meaning "a reason to get up in the morning", that is, a reason to enjoy life.
 Everyone, according to the Japanese, has an ikigai.
 Finding it requires a deep and often lengthy search of self.
 Such a search is regarded as being very important, since it is believed that discovery of one's ikigai brings satisfaction and meaning to life.